 Bio.2c Essential Fish Habitat Avoidance.
-No more than 90 days prior to commencement of offshore activities, a pre-decommissioning marine biological survey of nearshore pipeline corridors shall be conducted.
-Anchor pre-plots shall be developed and implemented to avoid kelp beds, rocky habitats and seagrass beds.
-Anchors shall be lowered vertically to the bottom and retrieved using a crown line as needed to avoid kelp beds, rocky reefs, and seagrass beds.
+No more than 60 days prior to commencement of offshore activities, a pre-decommissioning marine biological survey of nearshore pipeline corridors shall be conducted.
+All eelgrass surveys shall adhere to the California Eelgrass Mitigation Policy.
+Anchor pre-plots shall be developed and implemented to avoid kelp beds, rocky habitats, surfgrass, and seagrass beds.
+Anchors shall be lowered vertically to the bottom and retrieved using a crown line as needed to avoid kelp beds, rocky reefs, surfgrass, and seagrass beds.

-Plan Requirements/Timing: The results of the pre-decommissioning marine biological survey and anchor pre-plots shall be submitted to the City for review and fully implemented prior to pipeline removal.
+Plan Requirements/Timing: The results of the pre-decommissioning marine biological survey and anchor pre-plots shall be submitted to the City, CDFW, and NOAA Fisheries for review and fully implemented prior to pipeline removal.
 Monitoring: Implementation of this measure shall be initiated by the Applicant Project manager and monitored by the designated marine wildlife monitor.